IrtizaZaidi356/OIBSIP/README.md

 #### **Conclusion:**
   - The Unemployment Analysis with Python project successfully demonstrated the application of data science techniques in exploring and understanding unemployment trends.
 Through systematic data exploration, insightful visualizations, and the implementation of a predictive model, the project provides a comprehensive overview of the dataset, aiding in the understanding and analysis of unemployment patterns during a critical period in India.

+---

+## **Perform Task No# 03: Car Price Prediction with Machine Learning:**

+ - The price of a car depends on a lot of factors like the goodwill of the brand of the car, features of the car, horsepower and the mileage it gives and many more.
+Car price prediction is one of the major research areas in machine learning.
+So if you want to learn how to train a car price prediction model.

+---

+### **Task No# 03: Car Price Prediction with Machine Learning:**

+#### **Introduction:**
+  - The Car Price Prediction project is an exploration of machine learning techniques to predict the selling price of cars based on various features.
+This project utilizes Python libraries such as NumPy, Pandas, Seaborn, Matplotlib, Plotly, and scikit-learn for data analysis, visualization, and model building.

+#### **Step 1: Importing Libraries and Handling Warnings:**
+  - The project begins by importing essential libraries and setting up the environment.
+Warnings are suppressed for cleaner output.
+Additionally, the code adjusts the figure size for better visualizations.

+#### **Step 2: Data Loading, Exploration, and Visualization:**
+  - The dataset, containing information on car features, is loaded and explored.
+Initial data analysis includes checking the structure, summary statistics, and distribution of various features.
+Visualization techniques such as bar charts, box charts, pair plots, histograms, scatter plots, and bubble charts are employed to gain insights into the relationships between different variables.

+#### **Outlier Removal:**
+  - Outliers are identified and removed using the Interquartile Range (IQR) method to enhance the accuracy of the machine learning model.

+#### **Step 3: Machine Learning Model:**
+  - The dataset is prepared for the machine learning model by selecting relevant features and the target variable.
+It is then split into training and testing sets.
+A Linear Regression model is employed for predicting car selling prices.
+The model is trained, predictions are made, and the Mean Squared Error is calculated to evaluate its performance.

+#### **Step 4: User Input and Prediction:**
+  - To enhance user interaction, the project allows users to input car details, including manufacturing year, present price, driven kilometers, and the number of previous owners.
+The Linear Regression model then predicts the selling price based on this input.

+#### **Conclusion:**
+  - In conclusion, the Car Price Prediction project demonstrates a comprehensive workflow in machine learning, encompassing data exploration, visualization, outlier handling, model training, and user interaction.
+The insights gained from visualizations and the predictive capabilities of the model make this project valuable for anyone interested in the field of car price prediction using machine learning.